frame-lang/frame-docs/intermediate_frame/control_flow.rst

                         ( ':' <if_false_statements> )? ':|'

 String match tests determine if a test string is equal to one or more options.
-If so, the following statements are executed.
+If so, the associated statements are executed.

 .. code-block::
-    :caption: String Matching Test Examples
+    :caption: String Matching Examples

     letter ?~
         ~/a|e|i|o|u/    vowel(letter)     :>